DHS Chief: U.S. tested prototype bombs before implementing new device rules

 The U.S. and British ban on electronic devices in the cabins of inbound flights from certain countries stemmed from a new intelligence analysis suggesting that terrorists could put bombs in laptops in a way that would allow the devices to briefly power on, fooling security screeners, NBC News previously reported.

-Information about the threat also came from a British penetration of the Islamic State in Syria, U.S. officials have said.
+Information about the threat also came from a British penetration of the ISIS terror group in Syria, U.S. officials have said.

 Terror groups also have gotten their hands on airport security screening devices in order to probe their weaknesses, officials added.